Pika-Software/gmsv_async_postgres/README.md

     print("Value in transaction is: " .. res.rows[1].value) -- will output "Value in transaction is barfoo"

-    -- If error happens in transaction, it will be rolled back error("welp something went wrong :p)
+    -- If error happens in transaction, it will be rolled back error("welp something went wrong :p")

-    -- if no error happens, transaction will be commited end)
+    -- if no error happens, transaction will be committed end)

--- Or you can use :connect() to create your own transactions or for smth else -- :connect() will acquire first available connected Client from the Pool -- and you'll need to call client:release() when you're done pool:connect(function(client)
+-- Or you can use :connect() to create your own transactions or for something else -- :connect() will acquire the first available connected Client from the Pool -- and you'll need to call client:release() when you're done pool:connect(function(client)
     client:query("select now()", function(ok, res)